-An MVP-Approach to Designing a Book Tracking App
+An SLC-Approach to Designing a Book Tracking App

-A glimpse into the challenges of self-funding an app and how developing a strict MVP strategy helped get it to market.
+A glimpse into the challenges of self-funding an app and how developing a strictly constrained strategy helped get it to market.

 The idea itself is super simple.
 Scan a book barcode and then organize that book in your library using different lists (stacks) — want to read, have already read, currently reading, and any number of possible custom stacks a user can dream up.
 The idea is, you organize your books in a way that makes to you.